 Are you studying ‘Hamlet’ for English and struggling to come up with your analysis?
-Don’t worry, we’ll help you develop a better understanding of the text by giving you a summary of Hamlet, and walking you through key themes, quotes and characters!
+Don’t worry, we’ll help you develop a better understanding of the text by giving you a summary of Hamlet, and walking you through key themes, context and characters!

 You’ll get a rundown of how to analyse ‘Hamlet’, step-by-step, AND we’ll provide you with a sample analysis table (also called a TEE table) and paragraph for ‘Hamlet’!